SEMICeu/Core-Business-Vocabulary/README.md

 Any problems encountered, or suggestions for new functionalities can be submitted as issues on the Core Business Vocabulary repository on GitHub.
 A short guideline for submitting issues can be found at https://github.com/SEMICeu/Core-Business-Vocabulary/wiki.

-Copyright © 2021 European Union.
-All material in this repository is published under the license [CC-By 4.0](https://creativecommons.org/licenses/by/4.0/), unless explicitly otherwise mentioned.
+Copyright © 2023 European Union.
+All material in this repository is published under the licence CC-BY 4.0, unless explicitly otherwise mentioned.
+Any problems encountered, or suggestions for new functionalities can be submitted as issues on the ADMS repository on GitHub.